Lightning-AI/pytorch-lightning/docs/source-pytorch/starter/lightning_lite.rst

 |

-:class:`~pytorch_lightning.lite.LightningLite` is the right tool for you if you match one of the two following descriptions:
+:class:`~lightning_fabric.fabric.Fabric` is the right tool for you if you match one of the two following descriptions:

 - I want to quickly scale my existing code to multiple devices with minimal code changes.
 - I would like to convert my existing code to the Lightning API, but a full path to Lightning transition might be too complex.
 I am looking for a stepping stone to ensure reproducibility during the transition.

-.. warning:: :class:`~pytorch_lightning.lite.LightningLite` is currently a beta feature.
+.. warning:: :class:`~lightning_fabric.fabric.Fabric` is currently a beta feature.
 Its API is subject to change based on your feedback.

 ----------